nus-cs2103-AY2223S1/tp/docs/UserGuideCS2101.md

 ### Adding a question : `addq`

 Adds a question to the question list.
-This feature allows you to keep track of the students' questions.
+This feature allows you to keep track of your students' questions.

 Format: `addq QUESTION_DESCRIPTION`